The Slow Readers Club at The Haunt Brighton, 9th April 2019

 As the songs continue through the popular Supernatural, Start Again and Lost Boys to closing track On The TV, there is no let up in enthusiasm and the crowd respond in kind.
 It’s a clever juxtaposition created between hard hitting lyrics and ridiculously catchy riffs that make this a band to take notice of.
 The Slow Readers Club have always sounded like they were made to fill arenas and have a fan base dedicated enough to make sure they don’t regret that decision to make this their full time career.
 Catch them while you can.

-Check out Greenness and BRIDGES and get the latest news on releases and live dates from The Slow Readers Club
+Check the latest news on releases and live dates from The Slow Readers Club

 Word and photos by Siobhan